Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

-II Corithnians 11:14-15 – disguised as angel of light (alluring, subtle, sectret attack) II Corinthians 4:4 – Satan tries to keep word from being effective in ppl's hearts Genesis 3:1-5 – He plants doubt in the minds of believers, part of the first temptation of man in the Garden of Eden
+II Corithnians 11:14-15 – disguised as angel of light (alluring, subtle, sectret attack) II Corinthians 4:4 – Satan tries to keep word from being effective in ppl's hearts Genesis 3:1-5 – He plants doubt in the minds of believers, part of the first temptation of man in the Garden of Eden I John 2:15-16 – entices believers to sin by surrounding them w/ the world & encouraging a love of it

 >'Then the Lord said to Satan, “Behold, all that he has is in your power; only do not reach out and put your hand on him.”
 So Satan departed from the presence of the Lord.'
 (Job 1:12)
 - Satan can tempt you, but no more than you are able to bear